Loading Guild Resources

 Rent Smart Wales licensing and registration do not replace Housing Act 2004 licensing, including HMO licensing, and these continue to be required, as appropriate, in addition to the provisions outlined here.

-A landlord needs a Rent Smart Wales licence and registration if the landlord is to carry out any one or more lettings or management activities.
+A landlord needs a Rent Smart Wales licence and registration to carry out any lettings or management activities.
 For agents, it is generally two or more on the list below, and those activities are:

 Rent collection is unique because if an agent collects rent and nothing else, they will need a licence.
 Typically, agents must do at least two activities listed under "letting" or "management" activities.

 Named landlords on occupation contracts and regulated tenancy agreements may have to apply for a licence and be registered.
-However, a licence will not be needed if the landlord does not carry out any letting or management activities (pre-agreement, during the agreement or after the agreement, but see below about repairs and maintenance after the agreement).
+However, a licence will not be needed if the landlord does not carry out any letting or management activities (pre-agreement, during the agreement, or after the agreement; see below for repairs and maintenance after the agreement).
 They may appoint another party to carry out letting and management activities (typically a professional letting agent), provided the third party is licensed as an agent under Rent Smart Wales.
 Therefore, a licence is required only by 'self-letting or self-managing landlords', although all landlords letting under occupation contracts and regulated tenancies require registration.

-Lettings or property management activities do not include anything the landlord does, arranging for an authorised agent to do something on the landlord's behalf.
+Lettings or property management activities do not include anything the landlord does, such as arranging for an authorised agent to do something on the landlord's behalf.

 It cannot be stressed enough that where a landlord uses a licensed agent, that landlord must not undertake any of those activities themselves without obtaining a licence.
-For example, a licence will first be required if a landlord wishes to make arrangements with a person to carry out repairs or maintenance at a time whilst the dwelling is subject to a domestic tenancy.
+For example, a licence will be required if a landlord wishes to arrange for a person to carry out repairs or maintenance at a time when the dwelling is subject to a domestic tenancy.
 Otherwise, it will be an offence.
-It's acceptable for the landlord to arrange with a licensed agent to get a repair or maintenance done, though.
+It's acceptable for the landlord to arrange for a licensed agent to handle repairs or maintenance, though.

 It seems the landlord should be able to carry out the physical repair or maintenance themselves (subject to any law governing the repair or maintenance, such as gas safety rules) because the restriction defined in property management activities is for 'making arrangements' with a person to carry out the repair or maintenance.
 However, the agent must arrange access with the occupant if the landlord is not licensed.

-It's okay for an unlicensed landlord to make arrangements for repairs and maintenance when the agreement ends because the dwelling will not be subject to a domestic tenancy at that time.
-However, despite the contract ends, the landlord must not check the contents or condition of the dwelling or arrange for them to be reviewed for any purpose connected with the previous agreement without a licence.
+It's okay for an unlicensed landlord to arrange repairs and maintenance when the agreement ends, because the dwelling will not be subject to a domestic tenancy at that time.
+However, despite the contract ending, the landlord must not check the contents or condition of the dwelling or arrange for them to be reviewed for any purpose connected with the previous agreement without a licence.
 A similar provision applies to agents.
-Only a licensed landlord or agent can determine the return of a deposit after the end of an agreement (or a specialist inventory clerk that does not need a licence – see later).
+Only a licensed landlord or agent can determine the return of a deposit after the end of an agreement (or a specialist inventory clerk who does not need a licence – see later).

 Landlords are well-advised to obtain a licence even if they use a managing agent.
-This would allow the landlord to conduct letting or property management activities, including checking the property's condition at the end of any domestic tenancy or arranging for repairs and maintenance during the agreement.
+This would allow the landlord to conduct letting or property management activities, including checking the property's condition at the end of any domestic tenancy or arranging repairs and maintenance during the term of the agreement.

 Exemptions

-If a property has been recently purchased with an occupier in place, a licence must be applied within 28 days from when the property was assigned to the landlord.
+If a property has been recently purchased with an occupier in place, a licence must be applied for within 28 days of the property being assigned to the landlord.
 Suppose a property has been purchased with an existing occupier, and the owner does not intend to continue renting to the occupier and intends to occupy the property as their home.
-In that case, the owner does not need a licence if they take steps to recover possession within 28 days from when it was assigned to them and as long as they "continue to diligently pursue the recovery of possession".
+In that case, the owner does not need a licence if they take steps to recover possession within 28 days of it being assigned to them, and as long as they "continue to diligently pursue the recovery of possession".
 As with registration, you should seek advice because failure to have a licence could seriously affect possession.
 Passing property management (including serving possession notices) to a licensed agent might be a better solution.

 Staff or Apprentices of Landlord or Agent (Connected Person)